 1st London (City of London) Field Ambulance

+The 1st London (City of London) Field Ambulance RAMC arose from the 3rd and 4th London Volunteer Brigade Bearer Companies.
 On 1 Apr 1908, the Territorial Force replaced the old Volunteer Force.
 The 1st, 2nd and 3rd London Field Ambulances were formed from the London Companies of the Volunteer Medical Staff Corps and served the 1st City of London Territorial Division.
 Sept 1914, witnessed the departure from England of the first territorial units for service abroad.
-Among the earliest to embark was the 1st London (City of London) Field Ambulance RAMC Companies for Malta.
-This arose from the 3rd and 4th London Volunteer Brigade Bearer.
+Among the earliest to embark was the 1st London (City of London) Field Ambulance companies for Malta.

 On 3 June 1914, seventeen NCOs and men proceeded to Scutari Albania to relieve the detachment that had been stationed there since June 1913.
 The latter returned to Malta on HMS Duke of Edinburgh on 9 June 1914